nylander/nf-var/README.md

-**A reproducible pipeline to call variants -- for phylogenomic inference**.
+# A reproducible pipeline to call variants -- for phylogenomic inference

 **v0.1**